Opinion | I witnessed brutal censorship in Iran. We should all take U.S. book bans as a warning.

 I’m aware that the United States is not Iran.
-Its government is not an Islamic regime, and it is not a totalitarian state.
+Its government is not an Islamist regime, and it is not a totalitarian state.
 But totalitarian tendencies are unquestionably on the rise within segments of this country.
 We see this in the attempts to curtail women’s rights, in the rise in racism and antisemitism, and in the assault on ideas and imagination best exemplified in the banning of books.

 Books are a threat to those who seek to rule through absolutism.
 Especially dangerous to the totalitarian mind-set are great works of fiction — such as Toni Morrison’s “Beloved” and Margaret Atwood’s “The Handmaid’s Tale,” both perennially challenged — because fiction is democratic in structure.
 Written well, it cannot be reduced to a preconceived message or ideology.